-Why is Booking.com asking me to complete an account verification form?
+Why is Booking.com asking me to complete Know Your Partner (KYP) form?

-We’re asking you for certain information to comply with various international laws designed to detect fraud, money laundering and other financial misdemeanours.
+We’re asking you for certain information to comply with various legal and regulatory requirements.

-This verification process is the same for all accommodation partners, even if you only occasionally rent out your accommodation privately.
-If that’s the case, simply select 'I am an individual running a business' on the account verification form and the remaining questions will be tailored accordingly.
+This process is the same for all accommodation partners, even if you only occasionally rent out your accommodation privately.
+If that’s the case, simply select 'I run my business as an individual' on the KYP form and the remaining questions will be tailored accordingly.

 How does Booking.com use this information?